Follow these tips to provide a fun and delicious party spread that also is healthful.

 - Serve a hydrating drink.
 Instead of soda or other sweetened beverages, serve fruit juice mixed with sparkling water for a bubbly drink with less sugar, or try infusing water with fresh fruit, such as strawberries, oranges or lemons.

 - Be smart with sweet treats.
-Provide smaller portions of desserts and treats such as mini-cupcakes instead of a large sheet cake, and serve each child individually, rather than leaving sweets out for the taking.
+Serve mini-cupcakes or serve each child individually, rather than leaving sweets out for the taking.
 Nutrient-dense options include fruit- or yogurt-based popsicles.

 - After the party goodies.
-Take away goodie bags have become a staple at children's birthday parties.
+Take-away goodie bags are common at children's birthday parties.
 Try some of following items for fun goodie bags:

 - Fruit cups in their own juices or unsweetened applesauce.

 - Single-serving boxes of lightly sweetened whole-grain cereal.

 - 100% fruit leathers.

 - Non-food items such as pencils, art supplies and outdoor games.

 With these tips, you can make the next birthday party an opportunity to teach your child that eating healthfully can be fun — and delicious.